Estimating Driver Personality Traits from On-Road Driving Data: Results

 \section{Results}

 In this section, we evaluate the proposed model and confirm the efficacy of two types of segmentation.
-We compare three models, namely, (i) a model with both road type and various duration segmentation, (ii) a model with only road type segmentation, and (iii) a model without any segmentation.
-The accuracy of the LSTM model is low for cognitive function, DSQ, and DSQ.
-The estimation results of the LSTM are detailed in Appendix \ref{App:1} as an appendix.
+We compare the estimation accuracies of three models, namely, (i) a model with both road type and various duration segmentation, (ii) a model with only road type segmentation, and (iii) a model without any segmentation.
+The features used in model (ii) are extracted from each road type without various duration segmentation.
+The features used in model (iii) are extracted from whole driving data without any segmentation.
+The accuracy of the LSTM model is low for cognitive function, DSQ, and WSQ.
+The estimation results of the LSTM are detailed in Appendix \ref{App:1}.